luigiselmi/pilot-sc4-pipeline/README.md

 The init daemon is already included in the docker-compose.yml file used for the pilot.
 The init daemon requires the information about the order in which the components have to be started.
 This information must be provided as an RDF file that can be created using the [Pipeline Builder](https://github.com/big-data-europe/app-pipeline-builder).
 The RDF file must be included in the project as it will be imported by the initialization daemon.

+The steps to start the pilot are

+1. Start Zookeeper
+2. Set up Kafka (broker)
+3. Create a Kafka topic
+4. Start the FCD Kafka producer
+5. Set up Flink
+6. Start Rserve
+7. Start Elasticsearch
+8. Start the FCD Flink job
+9. Start Kibana

 ## Configuration of the Dashboards Integrator UI
 The Integrator UI shows all the existing component dashboards in a unified interface.
 For each dashboard a menu item is